 Clearly we have much to learn about the rise of the electrum coinage, but another question is why did it ultimately fail, or to put it another way, why did the gold and silver coinage take

-real value system, which meant, in practice, gold and silver coinage^.
+and overtly real value system, which meant, in practice, gold and silver coinage^.

 Nonetheless, despite the ultimate failure of the electrum coinage system, the electrum pieces were the first to have their value certified by stamping, and as such they became the first